Thursday, November 21, 2019

 Nope – the front started to slide, so I let go of the brake and turned into the slide to regain control and stay upright.
 Unfortunately, I was out of room on the road and went right into the guardrail lining the low ground on the outside of the turn.
 It has become second nature to me to stay with the bike in a crash, after the number of times I’ve seen pros do the same thing and have it save their butts!

 Sometimes things slow down in these situations, and I can remember thinking, “Oh this isn’t going to feel good,” and actually standing up on my pedals to get above the metal barrier as much as possible.
-The front wheel hit, and I did a perfect flip onto the back, perfectly safe in a soft pile of leaves and brush.
+The front wheel hit, and I did a perfect flip onto my back, perfectly safe in a soft pile of leaves and brush.

 “Are you sure you are okay,” the driver asked a couple of times, as one of her children stared at me in awe through his rolled down window.
 I replied that I really lucked out landing so softly, and thanked her for stopping.